Tibet 2026 Festivals & Celebrations

 Frequently Asked Questions About Tibetan Festivals

-Q1: When is the best time to visit Tibet in 2026?
+Q1: When is the best time to travel to Tibet in 2026?

-In spring (March-April), you can enjoy the peach blossoms of Linzhi against the snow-capped mountains;
+in spring (March to April), travelers can enjoy the peach blossoms of Nyingchi set against snow-capped mountains;

 May and June are the months when the grasslands turn green and the religious festival of Sagadawar is celebrated;